-The aforementioned classification algorithms were selected in this research, because of their high performance reported in the literature regarding the network traffic classification specifically in botnet detection [3][7][5][38][6][39].
-We employed these classification techniques via Weka, a well-known open source tool in this field [43].
+The aforementioned classification algorithms were selected in this paper because of their high performance reported in the literature with regard to the network traffic classification, specifically in botnet detection [3], [5], [6], [8], [39], [40].
+We employed these classification techniques via Weka, a wellknown open-source tool in this field [44].
 In general, a machine learning classifier requires a number of steps.
-First, a matrix of instances (in this research, instances are flows) versus features (attributes) is needed to describe the data set.
+First, a matrix of instances (in this paper, instances are flows) versus features (attributes) is needed to describe the data set.
 A vector of features describes each instance (flow) in a given traffic file.
-The features are used as values to quantify different characteristic of a flow such as the average packet size or the minimum inter-arrival time.
+The features are used as values to quantify different characteristics of a flow such as the average packet size or the minimum interarrival time.
 Second, a label (ground truth) is provided for each flow, which is the class description.
-In this research, the label for a flow in the Alexa traffic file is "normal", whereas in a Zeus traffic file is "Zeus botnet".
+In this paper, the label for a flow in the Alexa traffic file is "normal," whereas in a Zeus traffic file, it is "Zeus botnet."
 Finally, a classifier needs to be trained using a data set.
 This is called the training phase.
 This phase produces a solution as the output.
-This solution can then be verified on a test data set (unseen instances).
-So, to evaluate these classifiers on our traffic flows, first a balanced training data set is formed by selecting randomly (uniform random selection) from the non-malicious flow data set as well as from each of the malicious data sets.
-Classifiers were then run on each balanced training data set using 10-fold cross-validation to further avoid any data set biases that might affect the results.
+This solution can be then verified on a test data set (unseen instances).
+Hence, to evaluate these classifiers on our traffic flows, first, a balanced training data set is formed by randomly selecting (uniform random selection) from the nonmalicious (Alexa) flow data set and from each of the malicious data sets.
+Classifiers were then run on each balanced training data set using tenfold cross validation to further avoid any data set biases that might affect the results.